 In 2011, the United States Breastfeeding Committee established August as National Breastfeeding Month to celebrate breastfeeding and address its unique challenges.
 In 2014, Kimberly Seals Allers, Kiddada Green, and Anayah Sangodele-Ayoka founded Black Breastfeeding Week, which takes place during the last week of National Breastfeeding Month.
 Sangodele-Ayoka said that she and her co-founders “created the week as a way to promote breastfeeding and let black moms know they’re not alone.”

-As a black breastfeeding mother, I wholeheartedly say, “Yes!”
+As a Black breastfeeding mother, I wholeheartedly say, “Yes!”

 On the website for Black Breastfeeding Week, Seals Allers lists the “Top Five Reasons We Need A Black Breastfeeding Week.”
 Reading through her list, I find myself nodding in agreement; she acknowledges challenges that I personally have faced in my breastfeeding journey with my three children.

 Besides me, the only other member of my family known to have breastfed was my great-grandmother, who did so only out of necessity in the rural South.
-The hospital lactation consultants and support groups I encountered were all comprised of women who looked nothing like me.
+The hospital lactation consultants and support groups I encountered consisted of women who looked nothing like me.
 I felt alone and sad that I couldn’t find myself within a community I desperately wanted to be a part of.
 The breastfeeding world became another place tarnished by misconceptions and generalizations.

-I wonder how many black mothers decide that breastfeeding isn’t for them because they don’t see themselves reflected in the lactation field.
-I also wonder about mothers from different races who might believe black women don’t breastfeed because they don’t often see black women in the lactation field.
-Other races and cultures need the voices and faces of black women in breastfeeding as much as black women themselves do.
+I wonder how many Black mothers decide that breastfeeding isn’t for them because they don’t see themselves reflected in the lactation field.
+I also wonder about mothers from different races who might believe Black women don’t breastfeed because they don’t often see Black women in the lactation field.
+Other races and cultures need the voices and faces of Black women in breastfeeding as much as Black women themselves do.

-Black Breastfeeding Week is an opportunity for black women to have a voice at the table.
-If you’re a black breastfeeding mother, celebrate this week and its acknowledgment of you and your voice.
+Black Breastfeeding Week is an opportunity for Black women to have a voice at the table.
+If you’re a Black breastfeeding mother, celebrate this week and its acknowledgment of you and your voice.
 If you’re a different race, celebrate your friends and acknowledge that although they may sometimes be overlooked and underrepresented, you love and hear them.

-To learn about some of the challenges facing the black community, watch our Facebook Live, Why We Need Black Breastfeeding Week:
+To learn about some of the challenges facing the Black community, watch our Facebook Live, Why We Need Black Breastfeeding Week: